ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

    paleoclimate time scales.
 Without this feedback the atmosphere warms much less, and the retreat is delayed.

-4. Mass is more nearly conserved, given that the rate of surface ice growth or melting computed in CLM is equal to the rate seen by the dynamic ice sheet model.
-(Mass conservation is not exact, however, because of approximations made in interpolating from the CLM grid to the ice-sheet grid.)
+4. It is easier to conserve mass, given that the rate of surface ice growth or melting computed in CLM is equal to the rate seen by the dynamic ice sheet model.
+(Ensuring exact mass conservation turns out to be fairly intricate, because of approximations made in interpolating from the CLM grid to the ice-sheet grid.)

-5. The improved surface mass balance is available in CLM for all glaciated grid cells (e.g., in the Alps, Rockies, Andes, and Himalayas), not just those which are part of ice sheets.

 ==========================================================
  Details of the surface-mass-balance and coupling schemes
 ==========================================================

+FIXME: Much of this section is now obsolete and needs to be rewritten.

 When the model is initialized, CLM reads a high-resolution data file classifying each point as soil, urban, lake, wetland, glacier, or glacier\_mec.
 For runs with dynamic ice sheets, the default is to classify all glaciated regions as glacier\_mec.
 If there are no dynamic ice sheets, then these regions are normally classified as glacier landunits with a single column per landunit.
-Glacier\_mec columns, like glacier columns, are initialized with a temperature of 250 K. While glacier columns are initialized with a snow liquid water equivalent (LWE) equal to the maximum allowed value of 1 m, glacier\_mec columns begin with a snow LWE of 0.5 m so that they will reach their equilibrium mean snow depth sooner.
+Glacier\_mec columns, like glacier columns, are initialized with a temperature of 250 K.
+While glacier columns are initialized with a snow liquid water equivalent (LWE) equal to the maximum allowed value of 1 m, glacier\_mec columns begin with a snow LWE of 0.5 m so that they will reach their equilibrium mean snow depth sooner.
 Glacier\_mec columns typically require several